preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index.rst

 You create templates for publishing apps, community sites and Teamwork the same way, see this page: :doc:`Creating app templates in Omnia v7 </general-assets/creating-app-templates/index>`

-Setup step in a Sharepoint Communication site
+Setup step in a SharePoint Communication site
 **************************************************
 Most settings are the same but Setup is different for a Sharepoint Communication site: